SkyBlueRW/SkyBlueRW.github.io/_posts/2023-06-21-The-"Maximum-Diversification-Frontier".md

 #### The frontier part <a name="subparagraph3"></a>

-What about the frontier part in the blog title?
+What about the frontier part in the title?
+It originates from the great flexibility that MD optimization can incorporate.
+For any given feasible set of the universe, there should be at least one

 ![Historical Perf](https://raw.githubusercontent.com/SkyBlueRW/SkyBlueRW.github.io/main/_posts/asset/asset_class_history.png)